 Paulwyn Devasundaram, Software Engineer, Canva

-Devasundaram knows that a mentor’s role in helping you to grow and develop your career is invaluable.
+Devasundaram at Canva knows that a mentor’s role in helping you to grow and develop your career is invaluable, especially in the bustling Sydney tech scene.
 “I believe [seeking help from a mentor] is always a good thing, regardless of which stage of your career you are in.”
 She says that great mentors are relatively rare, and that you might find them in some unexpected places.
 “If you see someone doing a great job – don’t be scared, jump in and ask them questions,” she instructs.
 “The chances are that they are excited to share their knowledge with you.
 You’ll get to understand what helps them do a great job, and that’s what mentoring is all about.”

-Devasundaram believes the most critical consideration in building your personal brand is ensuring that you are portraying an accurate reflection of yourself.
-She points out that most companies have specific requirements for landing a technical role, and while having a great personal brand might get your foot in the door, you can’t be lax on your technical development.
+Devasundaram believes the most critical consideration in building your personal brand is ensuring that you are portraying an accurate reflection of yourself, and take time to figure out ‘what kind of job is right for me’.
+She points out that most companies have specific requirements, similar to Canva careers, for landing a technical role, and while having a great personal brand might get your foot in the door, you can’t be lax on your technical development.
 “Once you’ve been hired you’re a member of a team of engineers, and your brand is pointless if it’s not an accurate reflection of yourself.”

-Devasundaram’s three key pieces of advice for female grads:
+Devasundaram’s three key pieces of advice for women in tech:

 - “Learning how to learn is more important than simply building up a database of knowledge in your head.”